kipu23/ping/README.md

-# Ping-Pong
+# Ping
-A ping-pong applicaiton to serve as a bootstrap code
+A ping applicaiton to serve as a starter code

 This code serves as a starting point for a microservice application.
 It contains a MongoDb database, a C# backend, a C# BFF, and an Angular ui.